UTSCCSCC01/finalprojectw22-it-s-not-a-bug-it-s-a-feature/doc/sprint2/sprint2.md

 Sprint 1 User Stories:

-1. As a user, I would like to be able to create an account.
+1. As a user, I would like to be able to create, edit and view my account.
 2. As a user, I would like in the live chat to see who I was talking to and access their user page, so that I can easily know others in the community.
 3. As a user, I would like to browse through current live streams to find new content creators to watch
 4. As a busy content consumer, I would like to watch the streams that I have missed.

 Task breakdown:
+User Story 1 Subtasks:
+1. Create user authentication with nodejs
+2. Setup routes and api endpoints for register, login, lgout, view, edit pages
+3. Create temporary views to interact with the application

 User Story 4 Subtasks:
 1. create and implement the fucntionality within node.js to present a vod on the home page.